sdbuchanan/HtB-Writeups-Retired/writeup/writeup.md

 ```
 Didn’t work.
 What the hell.
 Typically, I assume that I did something wrong and give it a few more attempts before quitting.
 This time I was also pretty interested in that root/bin/cleanup/cleanup.pl script.

-We are going to use the same procedure as iptables, create a cleanup.pl script that spits out our root flag that we so deserve:
+We are going to use the same procedure as `iptables`, create a `cleanup.pl` script that spits out our root flag that we so deserve:

 ```console
 #!/bin/bash